anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   "during a critical period, the duckling would assume that anything that looks like a mother duck is in fact their mother"
   {{Stajano99theresurrecting}}.
-An equivalent for a device is to obtain the fingerprint of the manufacturer's root certification authority certificate.
+An equivalent for a device is to obtain the fingerprint of the manufacturer's root certification authority (root ca) certificate.
 A device that imprints on an attacker suffers a similar fate to a duckling that imprints on a hungry wolf.
 Imprinting is a term from psychology and ethology, as described in {{imprinting}}.